filamentphp/filament/packages/app/docs/03-resources/01-getting-started.md

 ## Customizing the URL slug

-By default, Filament will generate a resource URL based on the name of the model.
+By default, Filament will generate a URL based on the name of the resource.
 You can customize this by setting the `$slug` property on the resource:

 ```php
 protected static ?string $slug = 'pending-orders';